j-alder/radtype/README.md

 letter to my boss in Slack.

 Enter 🤙 **radtype** 🤙 - a fun, silly "game" where all keyboard input affects the screen in unpredictable ways.

+P.S.

+Yes, this is also an excuse to try out Rust.